Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

 This section covers a long-standing conjecture that was recently proven to be true using arguments akin to Bang's lemma and the plank theorems.

-A \textit{great circle} is the intersection of a sphere in $\R^2$ and a plane passing through its center, and the \textit{spherical distance} denotes the shortest distance between two points on the sphere along its surface.
+A \textit{great circle} is the intersection of a sphere in $\R^{d+1}$ and a plane passing through its center, and the \textit{spherical distance} denotes the shortest distance between two points on the sphere along its surface.
 These concepts allow us to state a spherical version of the plank problems, where the other definitions are taken \textit{mutatis mutandis}.
 Indeed, given a great circle, we say that the analogue of a plank of width $w$ is a \textit{zone} of width $w$, that is, the set of points that are at spherical distance $w/2$ or less away from the great circle.
+Note that zones are not convex in spherical geometry.